UWRealityLab/xrcapstone22wi-team8/docs/content/en/snippets/week5.md

 description: "YOU DA REAL MVP"
 ---

-We released our [MVP](https://github.com/UWRealityLab/xrcapstone22wi-team8/releases/tag/mvp-rc.2) on Tuesday and continued working towards the target goal according to plan.
+We released our [MVP](https://github.com/UWRealityLab/xrcapstone22wi-team8/releases/tag/mvp-rc.2) on Tuesday, received feedbacks on Thursday through in-class testing, and continued working towards the target goal according to plan.

 <!--more-->